GRAPHIC-Take Five: Spring is (finally) in the air

 After weeks of COVID-19 lockdowns, a reopening of European economies is close, and boosting sentiment.
 Tuesday's German ZEW sentiment survey could confirm a brightening outlook.

-Germany might ease curbs on those fully vaccinated or recovered from COVID-19 as early as the weekend.
+Germany eases curbs on those fully vaccinated or recovered from COVID-19.
 France starts relaxing a night curfew and allowing restaurants to offer outside service from May 19.

 After a slow start, the EU is expected to meet its target of delivering first vaccine doses to 70% of adults by end-summer, the euro zone should get to 50% in June.
 That's good news for tourism-dependent economies.
 Brussels' recommendation to ease restrictions on some countries and travellers is putting a spring in the step of British airline stocks too.